jmarcelonunes/swapi-answers/README.md

 ```
 npm start
 ```
-After the server is online, go to your browser and type the following url:
+After the server is running, go to your browser and type the following url:
 ```
 http://localhost:3333/downloads/csv
 ```